AI Gateway API Documentation (14.0.12)

 Check the processing status of a previously submitted application.

 This endpoint provides the current state of document processing for a given application.
-For detailed processing results including OCR data, fraud scores, and quality metrics, rely on the callback notifications sent to your webhook endpoint.
+For detailed processing results including OCR data, fraud scores, and quality metrics, rely on the callback notifications sent to your webhook endpoints.

 Use Cases